Particle experiment groups

 One of the great mysteries in physics is why the fundamental particles come in three and only three families.
 Studying the properties of the three families in detail is one way to further understand this mystery which is central to understanding the universe at a fundamental level.

-The group's research is supported by the National Science Foundation, the Department of Energy, the Japanese program Hosei Yosan, and the Japan-USA program Nichibei.
+The group's research is supported by the Department of Energy, the Japanese program Hosei Yosan, the Japan-USA program Nichibei, and had past support from the National Science Foundation.